Dan Binowitz Sells 9,999 Shares of loanDepot, Inc. (NYSE:LDI) Stock

-loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of the business’s stock in a transaction on Monday, June 12th.
-The shares were sold at an average price of $2.15, for a total transaction of $21,497.85.
-Following the sale, the director now owns 658,863 shares of the company’s stock, valued at $1,416,555.45.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+loanDepot, Inc. (NYSE:LDI – Get Rating) Director Dan Binowitz sold 9,999 shares of the firm’s stock in a transaction that occurred on Wednesday, June 14th.
+The stock was sold at an average price of $2.14, for a total transaction of $21,397.86.
+Following the sale, the director now directly owns 638,865 shares of the company’s stock, valued at approximately $1,367,171.10.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Dan Binowitz also recently made the following trade(s):